Why in Kamakura?

-Regional capitalism from standpoint of Kamakura capitalism
+Sustainable capitalism from standpoint of Kamakura capitalism

 Here is one possible idea.
 Many people in Kamakura seem to pay attention to health.
 Having healthy citizens is a positive element for the local community.
-Therefore, we can define health as regional capital of Kamakura.
+Therefore, we can define health as sustainable capital of Kamakura.

 Then, what are KPIs and KGIs for that?
 For example, we, as a company, can support employees' physical and mental health.
 In this regard, the indicator is the change in medical cost per employee.